reiver/the-secret-history-of-nfts/README.md

 To many people, NFTs are a form a digital-art.
 With styles that range
-from cartoon drawings of cartoon ape heads, to pixel-art inspired by videos games of the 1970s and 1980s, to ####, and ####.
+from cartoon drawings of ape heads, to pixel-art inspired by videos games of the 1970s and 1980s, to ####, and ####.